Campus Recreation

 Difficulty rating: 2

-• Notes: A well-marked trail leads hikers into a lush green area if done at the right time of year.
-Accessible anytime of the year, if being done in summer best to start early to beat the heat.
-The trail is easy going through the desert landscape looking at the wildflowers, or giant boulders that have located around the trail.
-Dogs are allowed on the trail but must be on leash.
+A well-marked trail leads hikers into a lush green area if done at the right time of year.
+This hike is accessible year-round, but if you choose to attempt it in summer, it’s best to start early to beat the heat.
+The trail is easy going through the desert landscape and features wildflowers and giant boulders around the trail.
+Dogs are allowed on the trail but must be kept on leash.

 Hidden Valley Trail

-Distance: .5 miles on an out and back trail (1 mile in total)
+Distance: .5 miles on an out-and-back trail (1 mile total)

 Difficulty rating: 1

-• Notes: A great trail that is short and is great for exploring, the main attraction is the fat man’s pass that hikers go through to reach the end.
-At the end of this trail, hikers can connect to other trails almost like a pick and choose adventure that won’t disappoint.
+A trail that is short and great for exploring, the main attraction is the fat man’s pass that hikers go through to reach the end.
+At the end of the trail, hikers can connect to other trails like a pick-and-choose adventure that won’t disappoint.

 Holbert Trail